Carrier Impact Updates

 All flights between Madrid and Shanghai until further notice

-All scheduled international flights, including flights between Australia and New Zealand, are suspended until at least the end of October 2020, due to government restrictions.
+All scheduled international flights, except for certain flights such as those between Australia and New Zealand, are currently suspended, due to government restrictions.

 All incoming and outgoing international passenger traffic to and from Kenya cancelled until further notice.
 Click here for more information.